The Smashing Pumpkins: Iha and Chamberlin's return; Shiny and Oh So Bright and Cyr: 2018–2021

 In March 2018, Corgan mentioned the band planned to release two EPs in 2018, with the first tentatively planned for May.
 On June 8, 2018, the first single from the set of music, "Solara", was released.
-On August 2, 2018, the band celebrated their 30th anniversary by performing in Holmdel, New Jersey. with several notable special guests including Courtney Love, Chino Moreno, Davey Havok, Peter Hook, Mark McGrath, and Dave Keuning and Mark Stoermer of The Killers.
+On August 2, 2018, the band celebrated their 30th anniversary by performing in Holmdel, New Jersey. with several notable special guests including Courtney Love, Chino Moreno, Davey Havok, Peter Hook, Mark McGrath, and Dave Keuning and Mark Stoermer of the Killers.
 In September 2018, they announced the album Shiny and Oh So Bright, Vol. 1 / LP: No Past.
 No Future.
 No Sun., released via Napalm Records on November 16, 2018, which debuted at number 54 on the Billboard 200 chart.

 After touring through much of 2019, Corgan noted in January 2020 that the band was currently working on 21 songs for a future album release.
 On August 28, 2020, the band released the single and video for "Cyr", along with a second track titled "The Colour of Love" from their album Cyr, which was released through their new record label Sumerian Records on November 27, 2020.
 It serves as the second part of the Shiny and Oh So Bright series.
 On September 25, 2020, the band released another single from Cyr that included the songs "Confessions of a Dopamine Addict" and "Wrath".
 On October 9, 2020, the band released a third single for Cyr that featured the tracks "Anno Satana" and "Birch Grove".
 On October 29, the band released "Ramona" and "Wyttch" as the fourth pair of singles.
 On November 20, 2020, the songs "Purple Blood" and "Dulcet in E" were released as the fifth and final single for Cyr.
 The following week, on November 27, 2020, the band released Cyr.
-Despite never getting to properly tour Cyr, the band did play four songs from the album at their headlining shows at Riot Fest and Sea.Hear.Now Festival in September 2021.